Quality handcrafted leather masks since 1985

 W. T. Benda, from his book. c.1943

-Wladyslaw Theodor Benda studied art in his native Poland and Austria before emigrating to the United States at the very end of the 19th century.
-He was primarily a graphic artist, Illustrating books, short stories, advertising copy, and magazine covers for Collier's, McCall's, Ladies Home Journal, Good Housekeeping, Theatre Magazine, and many others.
-Many publisherss regarded Benda as their go-to artist for his dependability and artistic abilities.
+Starting in 1905 Benda was primarily a graphic artist.
+He illustrated books, short stories, advertising copy, and magazine covers for Collier's, McCall's, Ladies Home Journal, Good Housekeeping, Theatre Magazine, and many others.
+Many publishers regarded Benda as their go-to artist for his dependability and artistic abilities.
 In his time he was as well known as Norman Rockwell, N.C.
 Wyeth or Maxfield Parrish.
-Although in the 1920s and 30s every publication wanted the look of "The American Girl," Benda's beautiful women were exotic and mysterious, not homespun pretty like Fishers', Phillips', or Christy's girls.
-They were darkly alluring, more foreign, and yet managed to step beyond the norms of his day.
+During the 20s and 30s every publication sought the innocent look of "the American Girl," but Benda's alluring women were often exotic and mysterious, not homespun pretty like the girls of Harrison Fisher or Howard Chandler Christy.
+Benda's women were often darkly compelling, more foreign, and managed to step beyond the norms of his day.

 Two masks by W. T. Benda